Build Your Own Utopia: ‘The Giver’ PBL Unit

 This made the group incredibly nervous, but they rose to the occasion, also teaching them the valuable lesson that “the show must go on.”
 They were then allowed to come to my study hall and present to students there so that even the absent child had the opportunity for a true audience.
 It was also very fun for my study hall of seventh graders to get a preview of what they would be doing in 8th grade.
 The 8th grade presenters were proud and even answered questions.

 I also want to be clear that Project Based Learning is not easy to assess.
 I wanted them to reflect on the experience and their products.
-Visit the “8th Grade Giver Project” section on my website to find the assessment tool.
-[Updated Jan.
-2017]
+This is a version of the assessment tool I used.

 Taking a movie break